Guillaume-SE/Codex/README.md

 - Manage and curate a taxonomy of medias (books, movies, series, video games).
 - Cascade deletion of the cover file when the related media is deleted.
-- Handles storing user-uploaded cover images with automatic resize ([Sharp](https://sharp.pixelplumbing.com/)).
+- Handles storing uploaded cover images with automatic resize and optimizations ([Cloudinary](https://cloudinary.com/)).
 - Details page for each media, retrieved by media id.

 ## Database diagram and relationship explanations